conan-io/docs/reference/tools/sbom.rst

 CycloneDX
 ^^^^^^^^^

-CycloneDX is one of the most widely used standards for SBOMs, supported by the OWASP Foundation.
+Conan supports `CycloneDX <https://cyclonedx.org/>`_ out-of-the-box, which is one of the most widely used standards for SBOMs.

+The CycloneDX tool is available in the ``conan.tools.sbom.cyclonedx`` module.
+It provides the function ``cyclonedx_1_4`` which receives a Conan dependency graph (usually a ``conanfile.subgraph``) and returns a dictionary with the SBOM data in the CycloneDX 1.4 format.

+.. currentmodule:: conan.tools.sbom.cyclonedx
+.. autofunction:: cyclonedx_1_4

-Using this feature is as simple as implementing a :ref:`hook <reference_extensions_hooks>` in your client, which uses this tool to create the SBOM and simply stores it in the appropriate location.
+Using this feature is as simple as implementing a :ref:`hook <reference_extensions_hooks>` in your client which uses this tool to create the SBOM and stores it in the appropriate location.

+Usage examples
+^^^^^^^^^^^^^^

 Let's look at two examples:

-In the first one, we have the case where we want to generate the SBOM at the moment we create our app, after the package method.
+In the first one, we want to generate the SBOM at the moment we create our app, after the package method.
 This is very useful for keeping track of the components and dependencies of that went into building our software.
-In the example, we save it in the metadata folder to keep our project organized.
+In the example, we save the generated sbom in the package metadata folder to keep our project organized

 .. code-block:: python